 In 1941, Spaniards saw the debut of a film, "Raza " based on a novel published pseudonymously by the country's recently installed pro-fascist dictator, Francisco Franco.
 The film, adapted from the novel by the director Sáenz de Heredia, depicts several generations of a conflict-filled Galician family-one strikingly similar to the dictator's own — as they contend with successive Spanish political and social upheavals: the Spanish-American War, the Second Republic and the Civil War.
 The film, a mouthpiece of Franco's own socio-political policy, posits a family unit based on values of traditional Catholic piety, the sanctity of motherhood and allegiance to the Regime.
 Beginning with "Raza," this course considers the images of family and of the nation (conjoined or counterpoised, explicitly or implicitly) in selected works of important Spanish filmmakers through the early 21st century.
 Directors include Juan Antonio Bardem, José Luis García Berlanga, Luis Buñuel, Carlos Saura, Basilio Martín Patino, Jorge Grau, Chus Gutiérrez, Pedro Almodóvar, Iciar Bolláin and Alejandro Amenábar.
 Students will view the films together (one evening per week, outside of class).
 Class discussion will center on film analysis enabled by a critical text and supplemented by historical and cultural readings.
 The course is especially recommended for Spanish and international studies majors.
 Prerequisite: SPAN 321 or equivalent.
 Generally offered every three years.

 Chicana/o culture produced in the U.S. is a vast field, often underrepresented in undergraduate curricula.
 Even so, Chicana/os' contributions to literature, visual and public art, music, film, cultural theory and political activism are among the richest in this nation.
 This absence is symptomatic of a larger societal reality, namely, a history of cultural and economic oppression, which results in silencing "the other" America.
 In this regard, Gloria Anzaldúa, one of the most important borderland theorist in the U.S., states: "I write to record what others erase when I speak, to rewrite what others have miswritten about me, about you."
 In "Cultural Productions of the Borderlands," students gain deep understanding of theories and representations of borderlands within the context of their colonial legacies.
 Students may choose to read, write and test in either English or Spanish, and work with an array of cultural materials including, literature, visual art, film, music and Chicano/a history, as sites of opposition to sexist, racist, classist and homophobic ideologies.
 This is a core course within the Latino/a Studies concentration.
-It also counts towards majors in American studies, international studies, women and gender studies, religious studies, and Spanish area studies.
+It also counts toward majors in American studies, international studies, women and gender studies, religious studies, and Spanish area studies.
 No prerequisite.
 Generally offered every two years.

 In this course we will study the experience of Latinos/as in the United States and the idea of borders as conceived by Latino writers and filmmakers who have lived between cultures, territories and value systems.
 We will study the Hispanic and Indigenous heritage, with special emphasis on Mexican-American, Puerto Rican and Cuban American productions, and especially those works that while produced in the United States are written in Spanish.
-We will pay close attention to local constructions of identity,and also focus on how these representations and constructions are connected to global processes.
+We will pay close attention to local constructions of identity, and also focus on how these representations and constructions are connected to global processes.
 The course also offers students opportunities to learn through community-engaged learning.
+No prerequisite.

 Travel has recently emerged as a key theme within the humanities and social sciences.
 The academic disciplines of literature, history, geography and anthropology have together produced an interdisciplinary criticism which allows for a more comprehensive understanding of travel as an intercultural phenomenon.
 This class will explore how travel and related forms of displacement are represented in the literature and culture of Latin America.
 We will review key moments of the global history of travel that have affected local identities in Latin American countries: colonial encounters and imperial expansions (1500–1720); the period of exploration and scientific travels outside Europe (1720–1914); modernism and travel (1880–1940); and more contemporary experiences of migration and displacement (1940–2000).
 Since travel accounts can be located in an intricate network of social and cultural tensions, the approach of this class will be interdisciplinary.
 We will draw our discussions from a wide array of texts (travel journals, fiction, accounts by missionaries, slaves, and immigrants, scientific treatises, poetry, intellectual essays).
 We will engage in discussion about key topics related to experiences of travel and other forms of displacement in Latin America: travel writing and gender; travel writing and ethnography, cosmopolitanism, diaspora, tourism, migration and exile.
 We will study the impact of foreign travelers on Latin American ideas and perceptions of national culture and how the fascination with international travel similarly affected local traditions.
 Prerequisite: SPAN 321 or equivalent.
 Generally offered every two years.